 Call for Abstracts

-The SANBTC 2022 Congress will showcase latest works, interesting findings and present a forum for showcasing achievements, solving problems, sharing knowledge, and generally broadening the knowledge base of blood transfusion in South Africa, Africa and Internationally
+The 2025 South African National Blood Transfusion Congress will showcase the latest research, interesting findings and present a forum for sharing achievements and knowledge, solving problems, and generally broadening the knowledge base of blood transfusion medicine in South Africa, Africa and internationally.

 • Background